mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 - All filters must implement a parallel and sequential execution.
 How that is done is up to the developer.
 - Future extensions could be adding CUDA execution to some/all fitlers.
 This would ideally be handled as part of the checks for parallel inside the `execute` function, but if that is not possible or desirable, a new function might be added to the API specifically for CUDA execution.

-# 10. Implementation for ISIS_Imaging GUI
+# 10. Guidelines for ISIS Imaging GUI

+Issues related to the `GUI` package of ISIS Imaging have the `Component: GUI` label, following the Mantid Repository issue structure.
+[Link to issues for GUI](https://github.com/mantidproject/isis_imaging/issues?q=is%3Aopen+is%3Aissue+label%3A%22Component%3A+GUI%22)

 ## 10.1.
 General Structure